Cranial Implants 3D printed Titanium

 • Onlay implant to leave room below the implant for residual brain swelling

-• Autoclave (steam) sterilisation
+• Autoclave (steam) sterilisation and re-sterilisation

 Indications